Trial Piece with Two Heads

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Limestone trial piece.
 On one large face, two incomplete incised male heads with wigs, the latter undecorated.
 Above the left hand, a clenched hand, profile view.
-The heads, which face, are more or less unfinished.
-Workmanship not fine, probably the effort of a student.
+The heads are more or less unfinished.
 The stone is wedge-shaped, tapering towards top.

 Condition: Good.
 Lower right corner missing.
 Scattered chips.